angrybacon/doomsday-wiki/markdown/chapters/meandeck/sideboards.md

 - 1 Edge of Autumn
 - 1 Lion's Eye Diamond
 - 2-3 Lotus Petal
-- 3-4 *Other protection slots* such as discard effects or Veil of Summer
+- 3-4 *Other interaction slots* such as discard effects or Veil of Summer
 - 1-2 Predict / Ideas Unbound
 - 1-2 *Additional Search* such as Lim-Dûl's Vault or Personal Tutor
 - 4 Ponder
 - 4 Brainstorm
-- 4 Preordain
+- 2-4 Preordain
 - 8 Fetchlands
-- 2-3 Basic lands
+- 1-3 Basic lands
 - 5-6 Dual lands

+Your list may look very different but hopefully the principles of how to calculate what to board in / out remain universal enough that it will still apply, even if you are a running a *Turbo* list or a *control* one.

 ### Sideboard Tools